 Similarly to other insurance, however, compensation is ultimately paid out by the insurance carrier.

-If your employer does not carry worker’s comp insurance, you should consult with an attorney.
+If your employer does not carry worker’s comp insurance, you should consult with a workers compensation attorney.
 They’ll be able to lay out your options and increase your chances of getting some kind of compensation.

 Workers Compensation PA